unosquare/swan/README.md

 #### Example 2: Mapping with a custom map

-With CreateMap you generates a new map and you can map one custom property with MapProperty.
+With `CreateMap` you generates a new map and you can map one custom property with `MapProperty`.

 ```csharp
 // Creating an Object Mapper